drtaserfang/drtaserfang.github.io/index.md

 This is my first page of a future blog I am so excited.

 **Wow I can't wait!**
 well this is my fifty-7th try on making a page.
-Well the only reason I am doing this is:
+Also the only reason I am doing this is:
 - First of all I am doing this so I can play age of empires.
 - also to show off to my friends a friend in particular who is racing me to be able to play age of empires.
-The friend I am talking about is Jimmy Pinter he has to read the harry potter series I have already read the harry potter series
+The friend I am talking about is Jimmy Pinter he has to read the harry potter series I have already read the harry potter series he is very skinny.

+_well anyway I need to figure out how to make the next page_

 <!--